NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.light_manipulator/tutorial/tutorial.md

         z = self.model.get_as_floats(self.model.intensity) / INTENSITY_SCALE
         self._shape_xform.transform = [x, 0, 0, 0, 0, y, 0, 0, 0, 0, z, 0, 0, 0, 0, 1]
 ```

-### 3.2 Practice
+Finally, `_build_shape()` sets the scale on the `_shape_xform` using the vector `[x, 0, 0, 0, 0, y, 0, 0, 0, 0, z, 0, 0, 0, 0, 1]` where x is width, y is the height, and z is the light intensity.
+This list is being used as a [scale matrix](https://en.wikipedia.org/wiki/Scaling_(geometry)#Using_homogeneous_coordinates).

+### Step 4.3: Build the Geometry

+Now that the transform has been created you need to render the rectangle's geometry.

-**TODO:** Now that we've created a transform, let's add a few lines to it.
-Copy the below code block under the `# Add Step 3.2` comment in `on_build`.
-Please check the alignment of the python code.
-Feel free to view the [completed function](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/blob/main/exts/omni.example.ui_scene.light_manipulator/omni/example/ui_scene/light_manipulator/light_manipulator.py) as a hint.
+Copy the below code block under the `# Add Step 3.2` comment in `on_build()`.
+Be sure to check the alignment of the python code and feel free to view the [completed function](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/blob/main/exts/omni.example.ui_scene.light_manipulator/omni/example/ui_scene/light_manipulator/light_manipulator.py) as a hint.

 ```python
 # Build the shape geometry as unit-sized